 We are happy to announce that the front entrance has been re-opened.
 Here is the work that remains to be completed:

-Please note that the railings for the ramps and stairway are temporary and will be replaced with beautiful steel railings after fabrication is completed in February.
+- The railings for the ramps and stairway are temporary and will be replaced with beautiful steel railings after fabrication is completed in late March or early April.

-Planting for the new landscaping is scheduled for Spring, 2019.
+- Planting for the new landscaping is scheduled for May and June, 2019.

 THANKS FOR YOUR PATIENCE!

 Renovation Project Background

 The library’s interior underwent a complete transformation four years ago in order to better serve the changing needs of the Wauconda Area community.
 The exterior of the building is in excellent shape, having been painted twice since it opened 20 years ago, and no changes are planned at this time.
 The plaza area in front of the library, however, is showing all the signs of 20 years of wear and tear.
 All of the concrete surfaces have been problematic.
 The stairs were replaced in 2007, and are already showing signs of deterioration again.
 The concrete surfaces throughout the area are stained, pock-marked and crumbling in many places in spite of our best efforts to patch and repair as needed.
 One more winter is likely to cause structural problems that could make some of the surfaces unsafe.
 Waiting until this happens could be a very costly mistake.